 Besides the right location, the soil for roses is an important factor to grow healthy and beautiful plants

 Once roses are planted in the garden, they will be tied to the same place for several years.
-Hence, the importance of the location and the soil is essential for the plants to be comfortable.
+Hence, the importance of the location and the soil is essential for the plants to feel comfortable.

 The soil not only gives footing it also supplies the plant with water and nutrients.
 Roses are deep-rooting plants and sometimes go as deep as 60 inches and more.

-They favor a humic and sandy-loamy soil with a pH-value between 6.5 and maximum 7.5.
+Roses favor a humic, sandy-loamy soil with a pH-value between 6.5 and maximum 7.5.

 You will get exact information about your soil as well as a recommendation about how much and what fertilizer to use.